 - Work experience in an EU institution/agency.

-- Knowledge of EU policies related to gender equality and procurement rules applicable to EU institutions and bodies.
+- Knowledge of procurement rules and procedures applicable to EU institutions and bodies.

 4.Selection procedure and application